 How Opening a New Credit Card Affects Your Credit Score

-Opening a new credit card might boost your credit score if this is your first credit card.
-In fact, you might not have a credit score before you've opened your first credit card.
-Once your new card has been open for at least six months, the credit score calculation will have enough information to generate a credit score for you.
+A new credit card might boost your credit score if it is your first credit card or if you had little credit history before opening the account.
+You might not have had a credit score at all before getting your first credit card.
+Within six months of opening the account, however, there should be enough information to generate a credit score for you.

-In other situations, opening a new credit card could hurt your credit score rather than help it.
-Here's how.
+In other circumstances, opening a new credit card account could hurt your credit score, at least in the short term.

 There are two factors to your credit age: the age of your oldest account and the average age of all your accounts.
-Opening a new credit card will lower the average age of all your accounts, especially if it’s been awhile since you last opened a credit account.
+Opening a new credit card account lowers the average age of all your accounts, especially if it’s been a while since you last opened a credit account.
+If you have many accounts and a long history, one new credit card will have minimal impact, but if you have only a few accounts on your record, a new credit card will bring down the average age of your accounts considerably.

 A hard inquiry is placed on your credit report when you apply for a new credit card even if you're not approved and even if you later decide not to accept the credit card.
 Hard credit inquiries show that a business has checked your credit report to review your credit for an application you made.

-Inquiries are 10% of your credit score.
+Inquiries make up 10% of your credit score.
 Depending on the other information in your credit report, an additional inquiry could cost a few credit score points.
-It may not sound like much but it could mean the difference between a good credit score and a bad one - a good loan rate and a less than ideal loan rate.
-(See: How Your Credit Score Affects Your Interest Rate)
+It may not sound like much, but those few points could lead to a higher interest rate.

-Opening a new credit card could raise your credit utilization if you make a big charge on it right away.
-For example, if you open a new store credit card and rack up a balance the same day.
+Opening a new credit card also could raise your credit utilization if you make a big charge on it right away.
+For example, if you open a new store credit card and use it to make a large purchase on the same day, you'll increase the percentage of available credit that you are using.

 Your credit utilization is the ratio of your credit card balances compared to their credit limits.
-If you charge a balance that takes up much of your credit limit, i.e. have a high credit utilization, your credit score will take a hit.
+If you charge a balance that takes up too much of your credit limit, your credit score will take a hit.
 That’s because 30% of your credit score considers how much of your available credit is being used.
 The more of your new credit limit you’re using, the more your credit score will hurt.

 In some cases, opening a new credit card can improve your credit score.
 If you don't make any new purchases on your credit cards, including the new one, your overall credit utilization will drop and your credit score could increase.